-Is clay simply dirt?
-Well, yes and no. "Dirt" covers a lot of ground, so to speak.
-We can break dirt into several sections: topsoil, clay, inelastic earth, and rock.
-Topsoil contains a lot of organic material, which makes it good for growing plants.
 Clays and inelastic earths are the results of decomposing rocks, in which the particle size is extremely small.
-Rocks include bedrock and boulders all the way down to fine sand.
-Most clays contain several different types of clay minerals with different amounts of metal oxides and organic matter, this is what sets the different types apart.
+Most clays contain several different types of clay minerals with different amounts of metal oxides and organic matter, this is what sets the different types of pottery clay apart.
+Learn more about the properties of clay and different types of clay here.

 01 of 07

-Clay differs from the inelastic earths and fine sand because of its ability, when wet with the proper amount of water, to form a cohesive mass and to retain its shape when molded.
+Clay differs from inelastic earths and fine sand because of its ability, when wetted with the proper amount of water, to form a cohesive mass and to retain its shape when molded.
 This quality is known as clay’s plasticity.
-When heated to high temperatures, clay also partially melts, resulting in the tight, hard rock-like substance known as ceramic material.
+When heated to high temperatures, clay also partially melts, resulting in the tight, hard, rock-like substance known as ceramic material.

 02 of 07